clarkdave/clarkdave.net/content/posts/2012-02-01-scraping-your-data-from-first-direct.md

 Like most people, I'm a routine user of internet banking.
 Although my bank, First Direct, do have an banking web application, I want to get at my financial data on my own terms so I can use it for more interesting projects.
 Since First Direct don't offer any sort of API I decided to use NodeJS and <a href='http://zombie.labnotes.org/'>Zombie</a> (a headless web browser) to do the job instead.

-So, if you're a First Direct customer and a programmer, and want to get your data out too, follow along!
+So, if you're a First Direct customer and a programmer, and want to get your data out too, this might help.
 If you're a member of a different bank, you might still find this helpful as the advice should be fairly generic (although, if your banking website is very Javascript-heavy, it'll be harder).

 <!-- more -->